-The Chancellor Rishi Sunak has announced the Government’s Coronavirus Job Retention Scheme will be extended by a further 4 months from 30th June to 31st October 2020.
+The Chancellor Rishi Sunak has announced the Government’s Coronavirus Job Retention Scheme will be extended by a further 5 months from 30th April to 30th September 2021.

 The key points are as follows:

 - The scheme has been extended from 30th April to 30th June 2021, with no other changes being made to the scheme during this period.

 - From 1st July 2021 to 30th September 2021, employers will be required to share some of the costs.

 Under the Coronavirus Job Retention Scheme, workers who are furloughed are entitled to 80% of their normal wages, capped at £2,500 per month.
 Since mid-2020, businesses have been permitted to operate flexible furlough i.e. furlough a worker part-time and required them to work part-time.

 At present the Government covers the entire furlough payment, which businesses can reclaim through an online portal, although employers are still required to pay employer national insurance and statutory pension contributions.